Giovanni Belzoni: Early life

 In 1803 he fled to England to avoid being sent to jail.
 There he married an Englishwoman, Sarah Banne.
+He obtained British citizenship and was initiated into a Masonic lodge, but little is known about his Masonic career.
 Belzoni was a tall man at 6 ft 7 in tall (one source says that his wife was of equally generous build, but all other accounts of her describe her as being of normal build) and they both joined a travelling circus.
 They were for some time compelled to subsist by performing exhibitions of feats of strength and agility as a strongman at fairs and on the streets of London.
 In 1804 he appears engaged at the circus at Astley's Amphitheatre and Sadler's Wells in a variety of performances.
 Belzoni had an interest in phantasmagoria and experimented with the use of magic lanterns in his shows.